desmos-labs/desmos-contracts/contracts/cw721-poap/README.md

 * `token_id`: Id of the target token.
 * `include_expired`: Trigger to filter out expired approvals, unset or false will exclude expired approvals.

-Here an example of the message to query all the info of the given token:
+Here Here an example meesage to query all the info of the given token:
 ```json
 {
     "all_nft_info": {